Lu Shin Wong

-Lu Shin Wong is a senior lecturer in the Department of Chemistry at The University of Manchester.
+Lu Shin Wong is a Reader in the Department of Chemistry at The University of Manchester.
 His research in general is based on industrial biotechnology and materials chemistry, specifically on nanofabrication and biocatalysis.

 Education

 Wong completed his Bachelor of Pharmacy in 1997 at University of Nottingham and later spent two years at University of Bradford pursuing a part time Postgraduate diploma in clinical pharmacy before moving to University of Southampton to read his Doctor of Philosophy degree on Development & application of UV-visible microspectrometry to solid phase organic chemistry which he successfully completed in 2005.
 His PhD was supervised by Mark Bradley.

 Research and career

 Upon graduation in 2005, Wong worked as a postdoctoral researcher with Jason Micklefield at the Manchester Institute of Biotechnology investigating on the application of chemical biology and surface chemistry to biomolecular-array technologies.
 He later received an EPSRC Life Science Interface research fellowship in 2008 where he worked with Chad A. Mirkin at the International Institute for Nanotechnology in Northwestern University before returning to the University of Manchester as a lecturer in 2011.
 He was later promoted to the position of senior lecturer in the Department of Chemistry at The University of Manchester.

 Wong's research in general is based on industrial biotechnology and materials chemistry, specifically on nanofabrication and biocatalysis.